renercrows/renercrows/README.md

 ### Hi there 👋, Maximiliano Ungredda
 #### Web Developer

 I'm a professional Web Developer with 1 year of experience, been working on different variety of projects.
-My passion are webpages and I love is web development
+My passion and love is web development.

 - I'm a front-end and a web developer.
 - I have passion working with technology.